 Orlando, Florida, JW Marriott, September 18-21, 2016

 The NASCIO Technology Champion Award honors outstanding contributions in the field of information technology in the public sector.
-Award recipients understand the fundamental role IT can play in efficient and effective government operations and advocate for sound IT solutions, policies and practices.
+Recipients further NASCIO’s vision of government in which the public is fully served through the efficient and effective use of technology policy.

 Nominees must be an elected or appointed official representing federal, state or local government.
 Academicians, authors, journalists or individuals from the nonprofit or private sector are also eligible.